thefonseca/ai-resources/README.md

 <a name="deep-learning" />
 ### Deep Learning

+* [One-shot Learning with Memory-Augmented Neural Networks](https://arxiv.org/abs/1605.06065) (2016) - "Here, we demonstrate the ability of a memory-augmented neural network to rapidly assimilate new data, and leverage this data to make accurate predictions after only a few samples.
+We also introduce a new method for accessing an external memory that focuses on memory content, unlike previous methods that additionally use memory location-based focusing mechanisms".

 * [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285) (2016) - "We introduce a guide to help deep learning practitioners understand and manipulate convolutional neural network architectures".

 * [Understanding Neural Networks Through Deep Visualization](http://yosinski.com/deepvis) (2015) - "Progress in the field will be further accelerated by the development of better tools for visualizing and interpreting neural nets.
 We introduce two such tools here.
 The first is a tool that visualizes the activations produced on each layer of a trained convnet as it processes an image or video. (...)
 The second tool enables visualizing features at each layer of a DNN via regularized optimization in image space".